azamsharp/azamsharp.github.io/_posts/2026-02-18-swiftui-architecture-tips.md

 Most problems developers face are not because SwiftUI is hard.
 They come from unclear boundaries, too much responsibility in views, and trying to force patterns that do not fit.

-The tips in this article are not rules.
+The lessons in this article are not rules.
 They are guardrails.

 Start with simple decisions.
 Keep responsibilities clear.
 Let SwiftUI do what it is good at.
 As your app grows, evolve your architecture instead of overengineering it from day one.